Building SaaS with Svelar

 - Switch queue driver from

-synctoredis: setQUEUE_DRIVER=redisin.env - Run scheduler as a daemon:
+synctoredis: setQUEUE_DRIVER=redisin.env - Run workers and scheduler as dedicated services:

 npx svelar make:dashboardand use/adminto monitor queue and scheduler